nemec/clipr/README.md

 ##Changelog

+###2015-03-28 1.4.6

+* Relax restrictions preventing NumArgs=0 when it's the lower bound (NumArgsConstraint.AtLeast).
+It is still disallowed for the exact count and the upper bound.

 ###2014-08-21 1.4.5

 * Implement static enumeration parsing (see below)

 ###2014-08-15 1.4.4

 * Implement required named arguments (via property)

 ###2014-07-30 1.4.1